Gene Therapy Advances To Better Treat 'Bubble Boy' Disease

 "To be able to see these babies in my clinic now as toddlers is very rewarding," she says.
 "They live normal lives.
 They aren't any different from my daughters."
 Two more infants have been treated since the paper was prepared for publication, the team says.

 Standard treatment for SCID is a bone marrow transplant.
 But that procedure often restores only part of a child's immune system.
 As a result, patients require monthly infusions of antibodies called immunoglobulins.
-Jennifer Puck, a pediatrician at UC-San Francisco and a collaborator in the latest study, says infants who got the gene therapy don't need that medication.
+Jennifer Puck, a pediatrician at UC San Francisco and a collaborator in the latest study, says infants who got the gene therapy don't need that medication.

 These children are "growing normally, they're getting colds like everyone else and they're getting over infections — so I would say that is a cure," Puck says.